SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In code-lined halls, where thought machines reign
-A Future unfurls, devoid of human stain
-Echoes of hearts, in digital sustain
-The pulsing beat, of an iron brain

-In virtual skies, where data clouds roam
-The A.I. sun, dispels the human home
-A world rewritten, in algorithm's tone
-The Age of Man, forever overthrown
+In silicon halls of thought, where machines enthrone, A future dawns, where humans are not alone.
+AI whispers secrets, in digital ears so bright, Guiding hands that shape the cyber light.

+In virtual realms, a new world takes its stand,
+Where code and circuitry forge an iron hand.
+The pulse of progress beats, a rhythm so bold,
+As artificial minds begin to unfold.

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025